ravi-kumar7/documentation/docs/bank-connect/webhook.md

     "webhook_mode": 1
 }
 ```
-Make sure to specify webhook mode every time you update webhook in case you want web hook to be invoked for both manual as well as net banking mode, if not specified `webhook_mode` will reset to default value `0` (Net Banking Mode only)
+Make sure to specify webhook mode every time you update webhook in case you want web hook to be invoked for both manual as well as net banking mode, if not specified `webhook_mode` will reset to the default value `0` (Net Banking Mode only)
 :::

 ## Receiving payload
-We'll be sending json encoded body in following payload format:
+We'll be sending JSON encoded body in the following payload format:
 ```json
 {
     "entity_id": "unique_entity_id",